Negar Azimi is a writer and editor.

-Lisa Farjam founded Bidoun in 2003 and was editor in chief until 2011.
-She lives in Brooklyn and is working on a novel.
+Lisa Farjam founded Bidoun in 2003 and was editor-in-chief until 2011.
+She lives in upstate New York.

 Michael C Vazquez